Scientific Advisory Board

-Dr. Tsongalis is Professor and Director of Clinical Genomics and Advanced Technology at the Dartmouth-Hitchcock Geisel School of Medicine in Lebanon NH.
+Dr. Tsongalis is Professor of Pathology and Director of Clinical Genomics and Advanced Technology at the Dartmouth-Hitchcock Medical Center and the Geisel School of Medicine at Dartmouth in Lebanon NH.
 He is a leading investigator in molecular oncology and clinical genomics.
 He is past president of Association of Molecular Pathology and a noted authority on molecular diagnostics.
 Dr. Tsongalis’ research interests include developing novel technologies and approaches for biomarker discovery and molecular pathology using Nextgen Sequencing and other advanced technologies.
-His clinical lab provides DNA and RNA testing for oncology, pharmacogenomics and genetic disease testing.
+His clinical lab provides DNA and RNA testing for oncology, infectious diseases, pharmacogenomics and genetic diseases.

 Jack Wands, MD

 Lifespan Rhode Island Academic Medical Center

 Dr. Wands is the Chief of the Division of Gastroenterology at Lifespan Rhode Island Academic Medical Center, Director of the Liver Research Center, Professor of Medicine at Brown University School of Medicine, and Head of the Gastroenterology Section at Brown University in Providence RI.
 He founded and developed the Rhode Island Hospital/Brown University Liver Research Center.
 Dr. Wands is a highly respected and internationally recognized scientist with more than 400 scientific publications.
 His Research areas include hepatitis B and C etiology and treatment, pathogenesis of hepatocellular and pancreatic carcinoma.